Lande21/RolandeU.github.io/README.md

 Occasion: 24
 .........in the morning around 10:15am it did , Day 2 8.2/10
-it ible and l time  and i am going to enjoy doing
+ l time  and i am going to enjoy doing

 MIRACLE: ARE ALWAYS HAPPENING! datasets, Day...